 The NLR-Magadan radio staff was now led by station manager Andre Salmonov, with Olga Krasnikova, Elina Polovnikova, and Ludmilla Bulahx continuing their ministry to support evangelism in the community.
-It remained without sufficient local church financial support, so Christian Radio for Russia increased its responsibility to ensure the station had sufficient funds to operate.
+It remained without sufficient local church financial sup-port, so Christian Radio for Russia took on the responsibility to ensure the station had sufficient funds to operate.